 "Local Educational Agency"

 "Local educational agency" means a public board of education legally constituted within a state for administrative control or direction of public elementary schools or secondary schools in a school district.
 7 C.F.R.
 245.2

 Claims for Reimbursement

-The school food authority (SFA) shall establish internal controls which ensure the accuracy of meal counts prior to the submission of the monthly claim for reimbursement under the National School Lunch Program (NSLP) or the School Breakfast Program (SBP), as applicable.
-At a minimum, these internal controls shall include an on-site review of the meal counting and claiming system employed by each school within the jurisdiction of the SFA; comparisons of daily free, reduced price, and paid meal counts against data which will assist in the identification of meal counts in excess of the number of free, reduced price, and paid meals served each day to children eligible for such meals; and a system for following up on those meal counts which suggest the likelihood of meal counting problems.
+The school food authority shall establish internal controls which ensure the accuracy of meal counts prior to the submission of the monthly claim for reimbursement under the NSLP or the SBP, as applicable.
+At a minimum, these internal controls shall include an on-site review of the meal counting and claiming system employed by each school within the jurisdiction of the SFA; comparisons of daily free, reduced-price, and paid meal counts against data which will assist in the identification of meal counts in excess of the number of free, reduced-price, and paid meals served each day to children eligible for such meals; and a system for following up on those meal counts which suggest the likelihood of meal counting problems.
 7 C.F.R.
 210.8(a), 220.11(a)

 The on-site review shall take place prior to February 1 of each school year.
 Further, if the review discloses problems with a school's meal counting or claiming procedures or general review areas, the SFA shall ensure that the school implements corrective action and, within 45 days of the review, conduct a follow-up on-site review to determine that the corrective action resolved the problems.
 Each on-site review shall ensure that the school's claim is based on the counting system and that the counting system, as implemented, yields the actual number of reimbursable free, reduced price, and paid meals, respectively, served for each day of operation.

 7 C.F.R.
 210.8(a)(1), 220.11(d)(1)